minus5/examples-services/README.md

 1. `Sensor` is passive, it responds only when asked for the data
 2. `Sensor` is responsible to deliver the data to all interested parties
-3. `Sensor` dispatches the data NSQ
+3. `Sensor` dispatches the data to NSQ

 <img src="./images/responsibility.png" height=270/>